zepherine2006DEV/learning-webgl/README.md

 This project aims to give me a basic understanding of WebGL.

 I'm going to use native WebGL, rather than one of the higher level frameworks based on it (e.g. Three.js), so that I can understand the underlying api.
+I'm going to code my own very simple vertex shader etc., rather than use one provided by a library.

 ## How to Install